 15:10 Poster session/Coffee break.
 Location: Pacific Arena Ballroom.
 Poster locations by paper title.

 16:30 Invited Talk: Kris Kitani (Carnegie Mellon University)

 17:00 Invited Talk: Alex Kendall (Wayve, University of Cambridge)

 17:30 Invited Talk: Raquel Urtasun (Uber, University of Toronto)

 18:00 Workshop closes

 Call for papers

-We invite submission of 2-3 page extended abstracts ( using the CVPR 2019 format) describing work in the domains suggested above or in closely-related areas.
-Accepted papers will be presented during the spotlight\poster session at the workshop.
+We invite submission of the extended abstracts (using the CVPR 2019 format) describing work in the domains suggested above or in closely-related areas.
+Accepted papers will be presented during the spotlight\poster session at the workshop and appear in CVF open access archive.
+Extended abstract size limit is 3 pages without references.
 Authors may submit a draft of their poster as an optional fourth page.
-The extended abstract and poster sketch should be submitted as a single PDF file with no more than 3-4 pages (excluding references).
+The review process is double-blind.

 Submissions of work which have been previously published, including papers accepted to the main CVPR 2019 conference, are allowed.

 Paper submission deadline: April 15, 2019